What are Subs and Speakers?

-Speakers are the last devices in your car stereo that reproduces your media.
-Essentially no matter what speakers, amplifiers, or subwoofers you have in your car these devices only sound as good as the signal they get from your head unit.
-Pairing a full set of JL Audio speakers and subwoofers for instance with a Pioneer head unit is a waste of your JL Audio speaker’s potential.
+Speakers are the last devices in your car stereo that reproduce your media.
+Essentially no matter what speakers, amplifiers or subwoofers you have in your car these devices only sound as good as the signal they get from your head unit.
+Pairing a full set of JL Audio speakers and subwoofers for instance with a Pioneer head unit is a waste of your JL Audio speaker systems potential.
 With that said, your subwoofer and speaker drivers will only sound as good as your media type.
-Compressed audio from an MP3 streaming over BT will never sound as good as a 16bit 48kHz audio file, like what you would find on a CD, or a 32bit 96kHz high quality audiophile format, like what you would generally find on a Blu-Ray disc.
+Compressed audio from an MP3 streaming over BT will never sound as good as a 16bit 48kHz audio file, like what you would find on a CD, or a 32bit 96kHz high quality audiophile format, like what you would generally find on a Blu-Ray disc or now FLAC.
 Now you can put everything onto a USB thumb drive as a media option.

-Whatever functionality you need from your subwoofers and speakers and whatever your level of interest is in improving the sound quality of your vehicle, Jackson Tint and Sound has speaker and subwoofer options you need around your budget from brands like JL Audio, Alpine, and Kicker.
+Whatever functionality you need from your car stereo subwoofer and speaker system and whatever your level of interest is in improving the sound quality of your vehicle, Jackson Tint and Sound has speaker and subwoofer system options you need around your budget from brands like JL Audio, Alpine, Kicker and more.